man has consultation with doctor

 Support groups

 Some people find face-to-face support through meeting other people with epilepsy helpful.
-You could ask your GP or hospital if they know of any support groups locally.
+You could ask your GP or hospital if they know of any support groups locally, or contact our helpline.

 Epilepsy Society Helpline